GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/getting-started/getting-started.md

 ![inspector-tabs](./assets/inspector-labelled.png)

-**Inspector Tabs**: This by default has UI interfaces to edit properties of any selected element in the **Design Tab**.
-An additional panel named **Document tab** can be added to provide controls for story description, publishing, permalink and taxonomies etc.
+**Tab Selector (a)** has tabs selector corresponding to every inspector tabs.
+By default, only design panel can be selected.
+An additional panel named **Document tab** can be added to provide controls for story description, publishing, permalink and taxonomies etc

+**Tab Pane (b)** has UI elements for selected inspector tab.
+To learn how to configure a customized **Document Tab** see [Integration Layer Docs](../integration-layer-api/integration-layer.md).

 To learn how to configure a customized **Document Tab** see [Integration Layer Docs](../integration-layer-api/integration-layer.md).
 At the bottom of this area, a **Layers (c)** interface is also present for users to configure layers of the current page visible on the canvas.